PranabChakrab/TidyDataCourseProject/README.md

 * library(dplyr)
 * library(reshape2)

-So if these packages are not installed already in your R environment, then install those using "install.packages("...") commands as given below -
+So if these packages are not installed already in your R environment, then install those using install.packages("...") commands as given below -

 * install.packages("utils")
 * install.packages("plyr")